Pipe Fitting Standards Clarified: Class 150 vs 150 Pound Fittings

 Pipe fittings which do not meet all of these specifications might be classified instead at 150LB fittings.

-In most cases, 150LB fittings are best suited for commercial, residential, marine, food and beverage, and industrial applications with working pressures less than 225PSI and temperatures less than 65.5C (150F.)
+In most cases, 150LB fittings are best suited for commercial, residential, marine, food and beverage, and industrial applications where ASME B31 codes do not apply.
+Although there would be utility and possibly process applications within an industrial plant where working pressures less than 225psi and temperatures less than 150F do exist—the fittings specified must still be compliant with the applicable code.

 Higher temperatures or pressures will typically require ASTM A351 compliance and Class 150 fittings.